100 men versus a gorilla

+100 men in military training at Miami University, January 1919 (Note: This photo is digitally altered; there are 103 men in the original image.)

-100 men versus a gorilla is a thought experiment concerning the winner of a hypothetical battle between one hundred male humans and a silverback gorilla.
+"100 men versus a gorilla" is a satirical thought experiment originating from the Internet concerning the winner of a hypothetical battle between one hundred male humans and a silverback gorilla.
 It typically assumes that the men are unarmed.
-First recorded in a Reddit post in 2020, the question of who would win has inspired internet memes when it gained newfound popularity in 2025.
+First recorded in a Reddit post in 2020, it inspired internet memes upon gaining newfound popularity in 2025.

 History

 The question's first known appearance was on the subreddit r/whowouldwin in a 2020 post by u/probablycashed.
 The question went viral on TikTok in 2022.
-In April 2025, the question went viral again on social media namely Facebook and YouTube.
+In April 2025, the question went viral again on Twitter, and then spread to Facebook and YouTube.

 Scientific assessment

 Tara Stoinski, president of the Dian Fossey Gorilla Fund, said that people often overestimate the power of gorillas, saying that despite gorillas having strong muscles and jaws, these traits are used more for protection than a hunting attack.
 She thought that a large group of humans could use their ability to cooperate and coordinate, taking turns to attack, to "prolong a battle that could eventually wear a gorilla out".
 Primatologist Michelle Rodrigues agreed that gorillas are "not typically aggressive" and "pick their battles", and that in this situation a gorilla would try to flee.

 Ron Magill, communications director of Zoo Miami, believed that human attackers could win by "working together to envelop the gorilla and create a human straightjacket", but would suffer some deaths and serious injuries from concussion, bite wounds and broken necks.
 Primatologist Cat Hobaiter argued that if the human attackers were prevented from rushing the gorilla simultaneously and were required to attack one by one, they "wouldn't stand a chance".
-Primatologist Michelle Rodrigues also said that if faced with 100 aggressive men, "a sensible gorilla would try to flee" rather than fight them.